unchainedui/pop/readme.md

 #### toggle()

-opens or closes the Pop
+Opens or closes the Pop

 #### show()

-opens the Pop
+Opens the Pop

 #### hide()

-closes the Pop
+Closes the Pop

 #### error()